OSTEOPATHIC BOARD CERTIFICATION

 An exam fee of $1,700 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.

-Applications for spring exams must be submitted by March 2 in order to avoid incurring a late fee.
+Applications for spring exams must be submitted by March 8 to avoid incurring a late fee.
 If you submit your application less than 30 days before the exam date, the late fee increases to $800.
 No applications will be accepted two weeks before the exam date.

 All cancellations must be made in writing at least 15 full days before the examination date.
 Diplomates who cancel an exam will have the examination fee refunded, less a $300 processing fee.